act3-ai/aceup/docs/troubleshooting-faq.md

 ## ACT3 Login Troubleshooting

+**ACT3 Login produces a log file with detailed logs from its execution.
+This is the first place to check when troubleshooting an issue with the script.**

 My previous token is still stored when I check the keyring.

 > Try relaunching the keyring GUI, it might not have updated yet.